* for commissioned work, see below

 See you “out there” ;)

-CONTACT ME FOR A COMMISSION OR PRICE ENQUIRY:
+CONTACT ME FOR A COMMISSION OR PRICE ENQUIRE:

-If you'd like to know the availability and price of one of my works, please ask!
-Or if you'd like to have a custom one-of-a-kind piece created just for you, share your vision with me - no strings attached.
-You can also book a complimentary online studio tour for a closer look at my work and creative process.
-I've done it before with my private collectors and it's a very enriching experience on both ends.
+If you'd like to know the availability and price of one of my works, please contact me through the form down below.
+Also, if you'd like to have a custom one-of-a-kind piece created just for you, share your vision with me - no strings attached.
+You can also book a complimentary online studio tour via Skype to know my artworks more closely.
+I've done it before with my private collectors and it's a very enriching and interesting experience on both ends.